 With spacious training areas adapted to accommodate all disciplines, the School provides a safety-conscious learning environment that is unique in the world.
 Discover the School here.

-Montreal, Circus City
+Montreal, City of Circus Arts

 The Cité des arts du cirque is dedicated to the diffusion, production, creation and instruction of circus arts.
-A cluster of imposing structures house the national association for circus arts En Piste, the École nationale de cirque (National Circus School), the Cirque du Soleil’s international headquarters and the Tohu pavilion, which includes the first circular performance hall in Canada.
+A cluster of imposing structures house the national association for circus arts En Piste, the École nationale de cirque (National Circus School), the Cirque du Soleil’s international headquarters and the TOHU pavilion, which includes the first circular performance hall in Canada.
 In addition to hosting incomparable circus and performing arts presentations, TOHU has become the hub of an exciting and vibrant encounter between culture, the environment and the community.

 A Festival that’s «Totally Circus»!

-Tohu lanched the «Totally Circus Festival» in July 2010.
+TOHU lanched the «Totally Circus Festival» in July 2010.
 The annual event celebrates the diversity of circus arts and the talented creators, local and international.
 Unique in North America, it positions Montreal as an essential circus destination not only for audiences but for producers and presenters as well.
 The School's students and graduates feature prominently in Festival programming.